Advising and Support for PHSC Majors

 In-person (PHSC Suite)

-During fall and spring semesters, Public Health Science advisors are available for in-person drop-in advising a few hours each week.
+During fall and spring semesters, Public Health Science advisors are available for in-person drop-in advising one hour each week.

-You do not need to pre-register for in-person drop-in advising, but please review the safety guidelines detailed above in "Advising During COVID-19" before you visit our suite.
+You do not need to pre-register for in-person drop-in advising, but please review the health and safety guidelines detailed below before you visit our suite.

 If you cannot make it to drop-in advising, you can schedule a 30 minute appointment with a member of the Public Health Science Advising Team.